PUBLIC SUBMISSIONS AND ADVOCACY DOCUMENTS

 Kidney Health Australia is a national health care charity, with a vision 'to save and improve the lives of Australians affected by kidney disease'.
 As the national peak body, Kidney Health Australia promotes good kidney health through delivery of programs in education, advocacy, research and support.

-See below a list of Kidney Health Australia’s public submissions on key policy consultation opportunities at both a State and Territory and Federal level.
-Further information regarding recent announcements on health policy, can be found in our Media>.
+Further information regarding recent announcements on health policy can be found in our Media>.

 Kidney Health Australia's Position Statement on Organ Trafficking>